Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Assignments/Weekly-Homework.md

 Replace `YOUR_CITY_HERE` with the name of a city (e.g. `San+Francisco`), and replace `YOUR_APP_ID` with the API key you obtained in Step 1.

-Step 3: Answer the following discussion questions in your homework's README file:
+Step 3: Read over the API response.
+Answer the following discussion questions in your homework's README file:

 1. Describe the data contained in the API response.
 What can we discern about the weather in the specified city?